Tag Archives: landscaping

 Mum is the word and you can purchase tons of glorious flowers to add some colorful cheer during the day.
 This is also another great activity to do as a family, perhaps by making a trip to your local pumpkin patch for some potted flowers?
 What’s more, you could paint jack-o-lantern faces on them for all of the fun of pumpkin carving without the pulpy mess!

 Don’t forget to make the most of all of the fallen leaves adorning your yard too.
 They could easily be turned into garlands to hang around your door or porch railing.
 Add some fake cobwebs and you can’t go wrong.
-Or, just have a leaf jumping competition and warm up with some hot chocolate afterwards.
+If you aren’t keen on raking or crafting with leaves, learn more about how a local landscaping service can assist.
+Then have a leaf jumping competition with the freshly raked piles and warm up with some hot chocolate afterwards.

 If you’re crunched for time or have no green thumb to be found (And, no, Frankenstein green paint on your hands doesn’t count!), then you could hire a reliable landscaping company that delivers great results.
 You can even consult with them to turn your yard into the ultimate autumn oasis.